Nice to Meet Ya (Meghan Trainor song): Background and release

-On January 22, 2020, Trainor began teasing the track by using the shaking-hands emoji as a placeholder for it on the track list of its parent album.
-She confirmed the song title as "Nice to Meet Ya", along with its release date and Minaj as the featured artist, six days later.
-The song was digitally released on January 31, alongside Treat Myself as the third single from it.
-It was serviced to hot adult contemporary radio in the United States on February 3, 2020, and mainstream radio in Australia.
-"Nice to Meet Ya" was sent to contemporary hit radio in the former country on February 4, and in Italy on March 20, 2020.
-A Remix EP to promote the song was released on May 22, 2020, featuring remixes of the song by Zookëper and Ape Drums.
+On January 22, 2020, Trainor revealed Treat Myself's full tracklist, except for the second track.
+Six days later, she confirmed the song title as "Nice to Meet Ya".
+The song was released alongside the album as its third single on January 31, being promoted to mainstream radio stations in Australia.
+On February 3, 2020, it was serviced to hot adult contemporary radio stations in the United States and contemporary hit radio and hot adult contemporary radio stations in Canada.
+"Nice to Meet Ya" was sent to contemporary hit radio stations in the former country the following day and for airplay in Italy on March 20, 2020.
+An extended play featuring remixes of the song by Zookëper and Ape Drums was released on May 22, 2020.

 Composition

+"Nice to Meet Ya" is three minutes and seventeen seconds long.
+Ojivolta produced and programmed the song, and they engineered it with Trainor's brother Justin and Aubry "Big Juice" Delaine.
+Trainor, Minaj, Williams, and Justin provided background vocals alongside Daryl Sabara and Trainor's brother Ryan.
+Jon Castelli and Ingmar Carlson mixed the song, and Dale Becker mastered it.

-"Nice to Meet Ya" was written by Trainor, Raul Cubina, Mark Williams, Scott Harris and Nicki Minaj, with Ojivolta producing it.
-The song begins with an intro which is whispered by Trainor over bouncy beats and Minaj's grunts, the hip-hop infused song grows into a chorus where the beats pick up.
+"Nice to Meet Ya" begins with an intro which is whispered by Trainor over bouncy beats and Minaj's grunts, the hip-hop infused song grows into a chorus where the beats pick up.
 It is a "feel-good" pop and R&B song with a "catchy chorus".
 Its production consists of tingling drums and a hip hop beat.
 Minaj delivers a rap verse which was described as "characteristically confident" by MTV News' Madeline Roth.
 The verse includes "quotable" lyrics such as "I pop off 'cause I am the reigning champ" and "One minute I'm nice, the next, a monster".